 Planning a trip to Jordan and wondering what to do in Amman?
 This is the most complete Amman travel guide with the best things to do and places to visit in the capital of Jordan.
-An up-to-date list of the most amazing places for sightseeing in Amman based on my own experiences in the first weeks of January 2023.
+An up-to-date list of the most amazing places for sightseeing in Amman based on my own experiences traveling to Amman in 2023.

 Of course, I understand that traveling to Jordan means visiting the Dead Sea, Wadi Rum and Petra, but most international flights to Jordan arrive and depart from Amman so there is a big chance you will have one or two days to spend in Amman in your Jordan itinerary.
 Don’t worry, visiting Amman is most definitely not a waste of time, the city has a lot of fun things to do and some marvellous things to see.

 It was my second time traveling to Amman and while exploring all the Amman activities I realized once more why I really love this city!
 In total I spent almost 2 weeks in Amman, also because I am a full time nomad and travel blogger trying to visit every country in the world.

 Check out the below video of all the highlights sightseeing in Amman.
 I recorded all the best places to see and things to do in Amman when visiting and tell you some background information.
 Please give the video a like for my effort helping you to make the most of your trip to Jordan.
 Thank you!

 Make sure you saty connected when traveling to Jordan.
 Get yourself an e-sim card or a local prepaid sim card.
 Check out my guide for buying a sim card for Jordan in 2023 or my guide for buying a Jordan sim card on arrival at Amman Airport.
 It is the best way to stay connected and you can already get 15 GB data for $15.
 Click on the link above to see my recommendation, the best network coverage and the where to buy one.